The things you believe in are mostly passed down to you.

 But once you get past it, things will be a lot better.

-This is when you start to see reality as it is.
-Eventually making you more peaceful and happier.
+You start to see reality as it is.

 But don’t worry.
 You’ll get there.
 And you’ll be the first one to notice it.